Partial normalizations of Coxeter arrangements and discriminants: Algebra structures on cokernels of square matrices

-Let $\KK$ be a subfield of $\CC$ containing the coefficients of the basic invariants $p_j$, so that the coefficients of the polynomials $m^i_j$ all lie in $\KK$.
-We claim that \eqref{213} has solutions $C_i\in\KK[V]$.
-From this claim, the existence of the $S$-algebra structure on $\coker A$ follows by Theorem~\ref{160}.

-To prove the claim, first note that since the $m^i_j$ are all homogeneous, each $C_i$ can be replaced by its graded part of degree $D_i-D_\ell$ (see \eqref{215}).
-Let $\KK[V]_d\subset\KK[V]$ be the vector space of all polynomials of degree $d$.
+To prove this claim, first note that since the $m^i_j$ are homogeneous elements of $\KK[V]$, each $a_i$ can be replaced by its graded part of degree $D_i-D_\ell$ (see \eqref{215}).
+Let $\KK[V]_d\subset\KK[V]$ be the $\KK$-vector space of all polynomials of degree $d$.
 The map

 is $\KK$-linear.
-Therefore the solvability of \eqref{213} in $\KK[V]$ reduces to a simple theorem of linear algebra, which can be rephrased more abstractly as follows: Let $A\colon\KK^m\to \KK^n$ be a $\KK$-linear map, and suppose $\KK\subset\LL$ is a field extension.
+Therefore the solvability of \eqref{213} in $\KK[V]$ reduces to a simple theorem of linear algebra, which can be rephrased more abstractly as follows: Let $\alpha\colon\KK^m\to \KK^n$ be a $\KK$-linear map, and suppose $\KK\subset\LL$ is a field extension.
 Then

 We leave the proof of this to the reader.